 Founded over 50 years ago in San Francisco in 1972, the vibrant bar and grille has built a reputation for its frequent events and entertainment such as “Dining with the Divas” drag shows and charity “HamBingo Mary’s” as well as karaoke, trivia nights, and more.

-Now all of that can be enjoyed in Dallas’s Oak Lawn neighborhood when it opens at the start of June.
+Now all of that can be enjoyed in Dallas’s Oak Lawn neighborhood!

 One of the best ways of enjoying the warming weather is, of course, by spending as long as you can on or next to any lake you can find.